A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

 At $z>4$, $M_{\rm halo}\lsim 3\times 10^{11}\Msol$, and so according to the criterion discussed in \S\ref{sec:results_cold_vs_filamentary}, the SA model predicts the halo to be in the fast cooling regime.
 Between $z=4$ and $z=2$, the halo grows in mass from $3\times 10^{11}\Msol$ to about $3\times 10^{12}\Msol$, which is roughly in the transition range from fast cooling to slow cooling.
 To further investigate the details of cooling for this halo at $z>2$, we select three snapshots and show the corresponding gas distributions in Fig.~\ref{fig:cooling_details_fast_cooling2}.
 At $z=4.5$, the gas is obviously filamentary.
 It is also cold, because the temperature map indicates that it has $T_{\rm gas}\lesssim 0.1T_{\rm vir}$.
 Later on, this gas halo gradually evolves to a more spherical shape.
 At $z=2.9$, a hot halo has appeared, but its temperature seems to be slightly lower than $T_{\rm vir}$ (purple patches appear within $r<0.5r_{\rm vir}$, and we have checked that this is not due to projection effects).
 By $z=2$, the hot gas has become hotter, with temperature closer to $T_{\rm vir}$.
 This transition is different from the simple picture in the SA model, because of the non-spherical filaments, but the SA model still manages to predict roughly the correct cooling history, at least for this specific case.
 In particular the final cooled down mass in the SA model is very close to that in the hydrodynamical simulation.

 In summary, filamentary accretion is commonly seen at high redshifts ($z\gsim 2$), but insofar as the timescale of the accretion onto the central galaxy is comparable to the free-fall timescale, the simple spherical gas cooling picture in the SA model does not much degrade the predictions for the mass cooling rates.
 It seems that the SA model also gives roughly the correct cooling histories during the transition from anisotropic filaments to a spherical hot gas halo, at least for the individual halos that we have studied here.
+There appears to be a rough correspondence between the regimes of halo mass and redshift in which the halo gas in the simulation is dominated by cool filaments, and the regime in the SA model in which the halo is in the fast cooling regime, defined for our model as when $t_{\rm ff}(r_{\rm cool})/t_{\rm cool}(r_{\rm cool}) > 1/3$.
+As already mentioned, for our SA cooling model, this criterion corresponds to a fairly well defined halo mass, increasing from $M_{\rm halo}\sim 2\times 10^{11} \Msol$ at $z=0$ to $M_{\rm halo}\sim 10^{12} \Msol$ at $z=5$, below which halos are in the fast cooling regime.
+Visual inspection of images like those shown in Fig.~\ref{fig:cooling_details_fast_cooling1} and Fig.~\ref{fig:cooling_details_fast_cooling2} suggest that gas in halos in the simulations transitions from filament-dominated to hot-halo-dominated at similar halo masses, although the correspondence is not exact, with the transition mass in the simulations appearing to be somewhat larger than in the SA model at higher redshifts.